japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ContinuousReader.md

 Indicates that the reader needs reconfiguration (e.g. to generate new input partitions)

-Used exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous, run a streaming query in continuous mode>>
+Used exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.md#runContinuous, run a streaming query in continuous mode>>

 | setStartOffset
 a| [[setStartOffset]]